cmwen/CanIMakeIt/README.md

 # How this works (algorithm)
 Based on three points.
 Start point, the position you lunch this app.
 Current, the position getting from GPS.
 Destination, the marked position.
-Your speed = distance of start to current / time Estimated Arrival Time = distance to destination / Your speed
+Your speed = distance of start to current / time OR GPS speed Estimated Arrival Time = distance to destination / Your speed
-Note: Just this simple, it assume you are directly heading to your destination, so it's not accurate at all.
+Note: It's just this simple, it assume you are directly heading to your destination, so it's not accurate at all.

 # Features: